Skip to content. | Skip to navigation

 • Research and Publication Ethics (2 credits)

-By the end of the second year, the student must pass the Candidacy Examination to register for PhD (details below).
+By the end of the second year, the student must pass the Candidacy Examination to register for a PhD.

 Years 3, 4, and 5: PhD work under the supervision of a faculty member.